Posture

 1) Move more often

-Even good posture can become uncomfortable if you hold it too long.
-Aim to change position regularly.
-As a guide, stand up, walk, or reset every 30 to 60 minutes during desk work.
+Even good posture can feel sore if you hold it too long.
+Change position often.
+During desk work, stand, walk or reset every 30 to 60 minutes.

-A stiff thoracic spine can shift load into the neck and shoulders.
-Mobility work often pairs well with strength work so you keep the gains you make.
+A stiff upper back can shift load into the neck and shoulders.
+Mobility work often pairs well with strength work so you can keep the gains.

 3) Build strength and endurance